fierc3/poseify/README.md

 ## Guides
 All guides like developer guidelines or installation guides can be found in the GitHub wiki

+## Academic Papers
+The academic papers can be requested via GitHub discussions

 ## Demo of 1.0.0
 https://youtu.be/sN8toxFbWoY